VizzleTF/GeminiCommit/README.md

 Before using the extension, you need to set up your Google AI API key:

+1. Get your Google AI API key from: https://aistudio.google.com/app/apikey
-1. Open VS Code settings (File > Preferences > Settings).
+2. Open VS Code settings (File > Preferences > Settings).
-2. Search for "AutoCommit" in the settings search bar.
+3. Search for "GeminiCommit" in the settings search bar.
-3. Enter your Google AI API key in the "Auto Commit: Google Api Key" field.
+4. Enter your Google AI API key in the "Gemini Commit: Google Api Key" field.

 ## Usage

 1. Stage your changes in Git as you normally would.
-2. In the Source Control view, look for the "AutoCommit" section.
+2. In the Source Control view, look for the "GeminiCommit" section.
 3. Click on the "Generate Commit Message" button.
 4. The extension will analyze your staged changes and generate a commit message.
 5. The generated message will be automatically inserted into the commit message input box.